 Confidential computing enables the always-encrypted and verifiable processing of data - in the cloud and elsewhere.
-This breakthrough approach that solves many security and privacy problems.

 With EGo, you don’t need to refactor your app to run it in a secure enclave.
 Just use three simple commands to build, sign, and run your code - be it 10 or 100,000 lines of Go with complex dependencies.